Slain deputy's former teachers remember Ryan Clinkunbroomer's kindness, ambition

-While investigators continue looking into the deadly shooting of sheriff’s deputy Ryan Clinkunbroomer, loved ones of the slain law enforcement official are remembering him for his tenacity and authenticity.
+While investigators continue looking into the deadly shooting of sheriff’s deputy Ryan Clinkunbroomer, loved ones of the slain law enforcement officer are remembering him for his tenacity and authenticity.

 “When we talk about the kind of law enforcement officers we want in our country, Ryan was that guy,” said Alison Hunsaker, who was Clinkunbroomer’s high school English teacher.